AzulRadio/DND-Chatbot/README.md

  - Add hero-monster calculator (allow DM to input customized names)
  - die, live and respawn
  - attack, exempt and AC
+ - Make Monster a subclass of creature, which has subclass of Player, Monsters and other subclasses(like NPC)